bioinfoDZ/scDAPP/Documentation/Usage.md

 Once you have these, set `use_labeltransfer = T` and provide the paths with the parameters above.

 To select a label transfer reference, it is recommended to use a tissue as similar as possible, from the same species.
 There are "atlas" databases such as Tabula Muris or Human Cell Atlas that may have the tissue you need.
-Alternatively, you can search for published datasets from papers, but you need to make sure these provide information about celltype in their metadata, or else you need to redefine it yourself using the paper's markers. **Make sure to carefully interrogate all label transfer results, you should view them as data-driven suggestions rather than definitive cell type annotations.**
+Alternatively, you can search for published datasets from papers, but you need to make sure these provide information about cell type in their metadata, or else you need to redefine it yourself using the paper's markers. **Make sure to carefully interrogate all label transfer results, you should view them as data-driven suggestions rather than definitive cell type annotations.**

 ### 2. RISC reference manual selection

-For sample integration we use the ["Robust Integration of Single Cell RNA-seq" (RISC)](https://www.nature.com/articles/s41587-021-00859-x) workflow, as implemented in the [RISC R package](https://github.com/bioinfoDZ/RISC).
+For sample integration, we use the ["Robust Integration of Single Cell RNA-seq" (RISC)](https://www.nature.com/articles/s41587-021-00859-x) workflow, as implemented in the [RISC R package](https://github.com/bioinfoDZ/RISC).

 RISC requires selection of a reference sample.
-We provisionally developed an automated method for selection of the reference to ease application of this pipeline.
+We provisionally developed an automated method for selection of the reference to ease the application of this pipeline.
 However, the recommended approach by RISC is to inspect the "InPlot" figure.

-Optionally, users can provide the reference sample they prefer rather than use auto-selection in the pipeline, for example if the auto selected sample strongly deviates from the reference you would have selected by inspection of "InPlot".
+Optionally, users can provide the reference sample they prefer rather than use auto-selection in the pipeline, for example, if the auto-selected sample strongly deviates from the reference you would have selected by inspection of "InPlot".